RadicalxChange/pco-art-docs/docs/003-for-artists/001-instantiating-your-art/README.md

    - It should start with `Qm` or `baf` depending on the CID format version used
 5. Open the `0` file from the template `metadata` folder with a text editor
    - Update each metadata field for the first token you want to mint in your collection
-   - Tthe `image` file path should be constructed as follows:
+   - The `image` file path should be constructed as follows:
      - Start with `ipfs://`
      - Then paste the IPFS CID of the `assets` folder (copied in step 4)
      - Add a `/` and the appropriate file name with file type extension (e.g. `/0.png`)